umbraco/UmbracoDocs/marketplace-and-integrations/packages/authorized-services.md

 The package tries to implement a single, best practice implementation of working with OAuth.
 For particular providers the specific flow required can be customized via configuration or code.

-The primary use case for this package is when working with services that offer an OAuth2/OAuth1 default authentication and authorization flow against an "app".
+The primary use case for this package is when working with services that offer an OAuth authentication and authorization flow against an "app".
 The developer will need to create this "app" with the service.
-By doing this, for OAuth1 information such as "client ID"/"consumer key" and "client secret"/"consumer secret" can be applied to the configuration.
+From this, details such as client key and secret can be obtained and applied to the configuration.

-When creating the app it is usually necessary to configure a call-back URL.
-You should use the following:

-* For OAuth2: `/api/AuthorizedServiceResponse/HandleOAuth2IdentityResponse`
-* For OAuth1: `/api/AuthorizedServiceResponse/HandleOAuth1IdentityResponse`

-In addition, the package supports integration with OAuth1 or Api key based authentication and authorization services.
+In addition, the package supports integration with Api key based authentication and authorization services.

 ## Features